andreea-bodea/masters-thesis/README.md

-# GuardRAG
+# A Survey on Privacy in RAG

-This is the code repository for the paper: "A Survey of Privacy Issues and Privacy-preserving Mechanisms in Retrieval-Augmented Generation Systems"
+This is the code repository for the paper: "A Survey of Privacy Risks and Privacy-preserving Mitigations in Retrieval-Augmented Generation Systems"

 ## Table of Contents
 - [Demo: GuardRAG](#demo-guardrag)